Exhaust systems are a lot more complex than they might come across, and a lot of clever engineering goes into making them sound the way they do.

 Mufflers and resonators are separate components, although sometimes the interior of a muffler is referred to as the “resonator chamber”, which can be confusing.

-If your car has a resonator, it will almost always be located behind the muffler as a totally separate unit.
+If your car has a resonator, it’s usually going to be placed before the muffler.
 There are several key differences between mufflers and resonators that are worth pointing out:

 While both mufflers and resonators influence the exhaust noise level and overall tone, the muffler is generalized and the resonator is specialized.